Young & Gettin' It: Background and composition

-"Young & Gettin' It" was solely produced by record producer Jahlil Beats, who had frequently handled this duty for Mill.
-The song was written by Mill, the producer, Kirko Bangz, and Vincent Robinson.
+"Young & Gettin' It" was solely produced by record producer Jahlil Beats, who had frequently produced songs for Mill in the past.
+The song was written by Mill, Jahlil Beats, Kirko Bangz, and Vincent Robinson.
 Jahlil Beats was first introduced to the rapper over Myspace, and contributed productions to his mixtapes Flamers 2: Hottest In Tha City (2009) and Dreamchasers 2 (2012).
-The song marked Mill's first instance of using Auto-Tune.
+"Young & Gettin' It" marked Mill's first instance of using Auto-Tune.
+The song was recorded during the initial sessions for Dreams and Nightmares in 2012 and after its release in September, Mill started working on the title track.

 Musically, "Young & Gettin' It" is a club-influenced track.
-Throughout the song, Mill raps in his usual high pitch, while both him and Kirko Bangz deploy auto-tune.
+Throughout the song, Mill raps in his usual high pitch, while both him and Kirko Bangz deploy Auto-Tune.
 In the lyrics of the song, Mill celebrates his fame and wealth.
-He also touches on the strength to sell drugs.
+He also discusses the strength to sell drugs.
 Kirko Bangz sings the hook, contributing his signature melodies.
 Mill uses certain lyrics to boast of his lifestyle, such as "These niggas claimin' they ballin'/ I take your bitch, Kris Humphries".